Marathon Training Plan: Your Ultimate Guide to Crafting the Perfect Running Strategy

 Should I get a running coach or follow a free plan off the internet?

 There is no one-size-fits-all answer to this question, as everyone's training plan will be different.
 Ultimately it depends on your level of experience and how comfortable you feel following a plan without direct feedback.
 If you're just starting out however, I would recommend speaking to a running coach about marathon training plans that might work best for you.
-Feel free to reach out me for a no obilgation chat or ask me any questions!
+Feel free to reach out to me or ask me any questions about training plans!

 What are some of the most common mistakes that runners make when training for a marathon?